innolitics/rdm/rdm/init_files/documents/software_plan.md

 When a new version of the software is released, the Git commit corresponding to the state of the code should be [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the version number.

-Archived releases shall be kept until there are no longer supported devices being used that run the version of the software.
+Archived releases shall be kept until indefinitely.

 [[:This section fulfills 62304:5.8.7.a and 62304:5.8.7.b; note that documentation and configuration items are archived automatically due to the fact that they are stored in Git]]